Cohomology of coloured partition algebras: Abstract

 \section{Abstract}

 Coloured partition algebras were introduced by Bloss and exhibit a Schur-Weyl duality with certain complex reflection groups.
-In this paper we show that these algebras exhibit homological stability by demonstrating that their homology groups are stably isomorphic to the homology groups of a wreath product.
+In this paper we show that these algebras exhibit homological stability by demonstrating that their homology groups are stably isomorphic to the homology groups of a wreath product, generalizing work of Boyd--Hepworth--Patzt and Boyde for the usual partition algebras.